 As with all other pines having large seeds with vestigial wings, this species relies on corvids to gather its seeds and plant them in suitable locations.
 In this case the principal actors are the Steller's jay and the scrub jay.
 The Steller's jay lives in forests and dense woodland and is a great flier, likely carrying the seeds for distances of some kilometers.
 In contrast, the scrub jay lives in the chaparral and in open country, but it usually does not carry seeds far from the tree, and is thus of limited value in reestablishing groves that have been destroyed by fire (although long seed longevity and the sturdy nature of the cones facilitate reestablishment from seed after fire).
 The contrasting ecology of these species may explain why this is a species of the foothills, not ranging far from the mountains (Callahan 2009).

 There are a number of contenders.
-The current official champion is 162.5 cm dbh and 38.40 m tall with a crown spread of 26.21 meters, and grows in Kern County, CA (American Forests 2005).
+The 2005 official champion was 162.5 cm dbh and 38.40 m tall with a crown spread of 26.21 meters, and grows in Kern County, CA (American Forests 2005).
 Past champions have ranged up to 180.3 cm diameter and an unverified height of 54.86 m (Callahan 2009).
-I found the tree shown at left along the Nacimento-Ferguson road in the southern Santa Lucia Mountains; it is 156 cm in diameter, 37 m in height, with a crown spread of 25.1 m.
+I found the tree shown at right along the Nacimento-Ferguson road in the southern Santa Lucia Mountains; it is 156 cm in diameter, 37 m in height, with a crown spread of 25.1 m.

 Seen widely throughout its range.
 It can be seen in many California State Parks around the Central Valley and in Yosemite National Park, although it is strangely absent in the vicinity of Sequoia and Kings Canyon National Parks.
 Within the proper habitat it is abundant and well-developed groves are common.